Happy days at Maplelag

 "That was great," he said, grinning.
 "I had a good time.
 And now I can tell my grandkids someday that I learned to ski when it was 40 below."

-We sat next to Paul and Helen Bowlin of Golden Valley, who had come with their two sons, their sons' wives and their grandkids, four cheerful tykes between the ages of 1 and 6.
+In the evening, we met Paul and Helen Bowlin of Golden Valley, Minn., who had come with their two sons, their sons' wives and their grandkids, four cheerful tykes between the ages of 1 and 6.

 The family, said Paul Bowlin, had been coming to Maplelag for a decade, usually after the holidays.